Based at Porchfield Business Park, Newtown on the Isle of Wight, The Mulberry Tree Woodturnery was started in March 2013 by wood turner Andy Fortune.

 Andy has many years of experience and specialises in making bowls, platters and hollow forms from locally sourced timber from the Isle of Wight.
 He processes the timber for his own use and also supplies wood turning blanks and Chestnut finishes for customers through his shop

-He sells his own unique hand crafted turnery through shops and galleries, takes commissions, and sells direct to the public at the Mulberry Tree Woodturnery gallery at Arreton Barns.
+He sells his own unique hand crafted turnery through shops and galleries, takes commissions, and sells direct to the public at the Mulberry Tree Woodturnery gallery at the workshop at Porchfield Business park.
 He also provides locally sourced hardwood and softwood bowl blanks, boards and craft timber to local woodworkers and is the main Isle of Wight distributor of Chestnut finishing products and Record Power tools and equipment.

 His beginners and intermediate bowl turning courses have proved to be very popular and every participant has left with a broad knowledge of bowl turning and spindle turning techniques and the confidence to continue this fascinating craft on their own.